Cdaprod/repocate/README.md

 ## Support

-If you encounter any issues or have questions, feel free to open an issue on GitHub or reach out to the maintainer at cdaprod@contact.com.
+Encounter issues or have questions?
+Open an issue on GitHub or reach out to the maintainer at cdaprod@cdaprod.dev